OfficeDev/office-js-docs-pr/docs/outlook/delegate-access.md

 > \* Support for this feature in an on-premises Exchange environment is available starting in Version 2206 (Build 15330.20000) for the Current Channel and Version 2207 (Build 15427.20000) for the Monthly Enterprise Channel.

 > [!IMPORTANT]
 > Shared folder support was introduced in [requirement set 1.8](/javascript/api/requirement-sets/outlook/requirement-set-1.8/outlook-requirement-set-1.8), while shared mailbox support was introduced in [requirement set 1.13](/javascript/api/requirement-sets/outlook/requirement-set-1.13/outlook-requirement-set-1.13).
 See [clients and platforms](/javascript/api/requirement-sets/outlook/outlook-api-requirement-sets#requirement-sets-supported-by-exchange-servers-and-outlook-clients) that support these requirement sets.
-However, note that the feature's support matrix is a superset of the requirement set's.

 ## Supported setups